Claude Code Plugins

 Specify which AI model to use for the investigation:

-model-chorus thinkdeep --step "Analyze security vulnerability in auth flow" --step-number 1 --total-steps 3 --next-step-required true --findings "Reviewing authentication middleware" --confidence exploring
+model-chorus thinkdeep --step "Analyze security vulnerability in auth flow" --step-number 1 --total-steps 3 --next-step-required --findings "Reviewing authentication middleware" --confidence exploring

 With File Context